Everyone has a favorite shellfish. For many, it’s lobster. For many of us at Nino’s, it’s crab.

 OUTSTANDING!
 Then there’s the Crab Cakes, which are chock full of succulent sweetness, and basically any way you want to grill it.

-At this moment, we’re struggling to get through this without some crab to satisfy our cravings.
+At this moment, we’re struggling to get through this without satisfying our cravings.
 We can see already that this will NOT be a long blog.
 Among everyone’s favorite during the holidays are stone crabs, which we carry on a regular basis at each store.

-The other most popular crab during the holidays is Alaskan King Crab, which is prized more for the delicious, sweet meat of its legs than its smallish claws.
-Alaskan King Crab can be enjoyed cold in a salad or chilled with a dip, but it’s more often served hot via a number of cooking methods, including steaming, broiling or baking.
+The other most popular crab during the holidays is Alaskan King, which is prized more for the delicious, sweet meat of its legs than its smallish claws.
+It can be enjoyed cold in a salad or chilled with a dip, but it’s more often served hot via a number of cooking methods, including steaming, broiling or baking.
 For us, if we’re not wrapping them in phyllo, we like them broiled with garlic butter.

-If you’re in the mood for crab, here are a few of our recipes and cooking tips to help you enjoy them to the fullest:
+If you’re in the mood for this supreme delicacy, here are a few of our recipes and cooking tips to help you enjoy them to the fullest: